 Complications of type 2 diabetes are related to high blood sugar and include:

 Keeping your child's blood sugar level close to the standard range most of the time can dramatically reduce the risk of these complications.
 You can help your child prevent diabetes complications by:

 - Working with your child to maintain good blood sugar control as much as possible

 - Teaching your child the importance of healthy eating and participating in regular physical activity

 - Scheduling regular visits with your child's diabetes treatment team

 Healthy-lifestyle choices can help prevent type 2 diabetes in children.
 Encourage your child to:

 - Eat healthy foods.
 Offer your child foods low in fat and calories.
 Focus on fruits, vegetables and whole grains.
 Strive for variety to prevent boredom.

 Better yet, make it a family affair.
-The same lifestyle choices that can help prevent type 2 diabetes in children can do the same for adults.
-The best diet for a child with diabetes is also the best diet for the whole family.
+The lifestyle choices that can help prevent type 2 diabetes in children can do the same for adults.